Trusted WordPress tutorials, when you need them most.

 In WordPress, sidebars are also widget-ready areas.
 This means that you can add widgets to this area and display elements like archives, newsletter sign-up forms, categories, popular content, and more.

-To edit your sidebars, you need to go to the Appearance » Widgets page.
+To edit your sidebars, go to the Appearance » Widgets page.
 From here, you can add blocks to your sidebars and edit them to your liking.

 Edit sidebar widgets